perstarke-webdev/panorama-perspectives-blog/_posts/2024-12-15-business-better-than-ever.md

 Networking has become one of the most valuable things I’ve done for my business—and for myself.
 It’s made my work more enjoyable, impactful, and connected.
 Looking back, I can’t believe I ever thought I didn’t need it!

+### **10. Learning Like Never Before**

+This year, I’ve spent *way* more time learning than ever before—like, **by far**.

+Here’s a snapshot of my 2024 so far:
+- **10,000+ minutes** of podcasts.
+- **45+ books** read.
+- **30+ coaching/therapy sessions** attended.
+- **70+ educational videos** watched.

+#### **What I Focused On**
+I didn’t just consume random content—I focused on topics that matter most to me:
+- **Personal development**: Building confidence, improving mental well-being, and learning to live a fulfilling life.
+- **Business strategies**: Sharpening my understanding of how to grow my freelance work and make it sustainable.
+- **Web development trends**: Staying ahead of the curve in an industry that evolves constantly.
+- **Psychology**: Understanding people (including myself) better to connect, communicate, and collaborate effectively.

+#### **What I’ve Gained**
+This intense focus on learning has been a game-changer for me in so many ways.
+It’s helped me:
+- Improve my **time management** and make the most of every day.
+- Sharpen my **focus** and learn how to avoid distractions.
+- Refine my **workflows** to get things done faster and with more clarity.
+- Enhance my **enjoyment** of work, life, and everything in between.
+- Boost my **social life** by learning how to connect with people more meaningfully.
+- Build stronger **confidence** and a healthier **self-image.**
+- Prioritize what’s **meaningful** and stop wasting energy on the unimportant.
+- Use my **tools and resources** more efficiently to save time and effort.
+- Stay up to date with **web development trends** and keep ahead of the competition.

+#### **Why This Matters**
+Learning so much hasn’t just made me better at what I do—it’s made me feel more grounded and prepared for the future.
+It’s been a way to grow in every area of life, not just my business.

+There’s still so much to dive into, and that’s exciting.
+I don’t see this as a phase but as a mindset I want to keep building on.